 Healthy eating can help reduce your risk of developing type 2 diabetes.
-You don't need to be on a special diet - making healthy food choices, being active every day and managing your weight are keys to reducing your risk.
+You do not need to be on a special diet - making healthy food choices, being active every day and managing your weight are keys to reducing your risk.